p-null/Scalable-ML-Azure/README.md

 ![](/docs/Azure_DevOps.png)

-- Azure DevOps is used to build the image of the model and release it as an endpoint
+- Azure DevOps is used to continuously build the image of the model and release it as an endpoint